ufo/PyCmd/README.txt

 This is Horea Haitonic's 'PyCmd' with following additional config settings:

-- appearance.prompt_prefix: For prefixing all prompts with a named global environment setup (e.g., "[Py3] [master]>").
+- appearance.prompt_prefix: For prefixing all prompts with an additional 'global' prefix that can be customized via the config callback function 'prompt_prefix' , e.g., to display a named environment setup a la "[Py3] [master]>".
 - appearance.cvs_timeout: Skip the SVN/Git status check after N seconds because on huge source projects it might take several seconds each time.
+The default is 0.25 seconds.
+'None' or '0' unlimits the timeout. '-1' fully deactivates the status check.
 - appearance.welcome: For defining a custom welcome splash text.
-The default one imitates the one of the default Windows cmd.exe, plus printing a "[PyCmd: ON]".
+The default one (value 'windows_cmd_welcome') imitates the one of the default Windows cmd.exe, plus printing a "[PyCmd: ON]".
+You can set it back to the original splash text of PyCmd with the value 'default_welcome'.
 - appearance.good_bye: For defining a custom good-bye text.
-The default one prints a "[PyCmd: OFF]".
+The default one (value 'windows_cmd_good_bye') prints a "[PyCmd: OFF]".
+You can set it back to the original splash text of PyCmd with the value 'default_good_bye'.
 - behavior.max_dir_history_length: For modifying the previously fixed internal default value of 9.
+Note that only the first 9 entries can be additionally navigated via accelerator short (ALT + <NUMBER>), thus these entries a prefixed with a "+".
 - behavior.directory_favorites: For defining a string with a fixed list of directories separated via linebreaks (or alternatively a Python list of strings) which can be listed and navigated just like the